anywai/UDAO-PROJECT2/docs/treasury/VoucherVerifier.md

 function verifyRefundVoucher(struct VoucherVerifier.RefundVoucher voucher) external view
 ```

-Verifies the signature for a given ContentDiscountVoucher, returning the address of the signer.
+Verifies the signature for a given RefundVoucher, returning the address of the signer.

 _Will revert if the signature is invalid._